Handvask/handvask/README.md

 Stay in the handvask directory (the home directory for the repository) and run the following commands:

-1. If .env is not created, manually create the file: `~/python_backend/.env` and add the following content, The content of these files is secret, so you will have to ask someone to get them.
-They will either be provided in the hand-in or the discord channel:
+1. If .env is not created create a file called `~/python_backend/.env` and add the following content:

    1. export DB_HOST="127.0.0.1"
    2. export DB_USER="username"